parthasarathydNU/derm-ai-viz/README.md

 Navigate to the hosted web interface, select a skin condition and its parameters, and use the model to generate visual progressions and treatment responses.

+### Current State:
+- Figured out how to train a Diffusion Model on custom data using a simple Unet : [Notebook](https://github.com/parthasarathydNU/gen-ai-coursework/blob/main/diffusion/diffusers.ipynb)

 ### Contributing

 We welcome contributions from the community, including feature enhancements, bug fixes, and documentation improvements.
 Please fork the repository, make your changes, and submit a pull request.